nazmulahasanbs23/gitlab_ci_cd/README.md

 ## Prerequisites
 I have used vagrant to calibrate this test installation for gitlab & gitlab runner

-4 GB of RAM
+* 4 GB of RAM
-4 GB of SWAP space
+* 4 GB of SWAP space
-4 Cores of CPU
+* 4 Cores of CPU
-40 GB of HDD spaces
+* 40 GB of HDD spaces

-## Install and configure the necessary packages/dependencies
+## Install and configure the necessary packages/dependencies on the server

 ```
 sudo yum install -y curl policycoreutils-python openssh-server perl